Asian economies grateful for reprieve on Iran oil imports

 As of midday Tuesday oil prices had fallen moderately, with benchmark U.S. crude down 0.3 percent and Brent crude, which is used to price international oils, down nearly 0.4 percent.
 The fear was that the sanctions deadline would have pushed oil prices sharply higher.

-Five of the eight economies granted waivers are in Asia: China, India, Japan, South Korea and Taiwan.
+Five of the eight economies granted waivers as long as they work to reduce oil imports from Iran to zero are in Asia: China, India, Japan, South Korea and Taiwan.
 The others were Greece, Italy and Turkey.

 Most Read Business Stories